Secukinumab

 • Tell your doctor or go to the hospital immediately if you have an allergic reaction as you need urgent medical attention.

-• Inflammatory bowel disease: while new cases of inflammatory bowel disease are rare, "flare ups" after periods of remission can occur while being treated with secukinumab.
-If you have inflammatory bowel disease, tell your doctor if you have worsening symptoms during treatment with secukinumab, or if you develop new symptoms of stomach pain or diarrhoea.
+• Inflammatory bowel disease: new cases of inflammatory bowel disease are rare, but "flare ups" can occur while being treated with secukinumab.
+If you have inflammatory bowel disease, tell your doctor if you have worsening symptoms during treatment with secukinumab, or if you develop stomach pain or diarrhoea.

 Other side effects not listed in this leaflet may also occur.
 Tell your doctor if you notice any other side effects that you think might be caused by secukinumab.